 Breeding birds: 370 – 500 pairs

 Choughs have blue-black plumage with a green sheen on their wings and tails.
 Their wings are wide with long primaries.
-They have a slender red bill which curves downwards.
-Eyes are black and legs and feet are red.
-Both male and female choughs look similar.
+The slender red bill curves downwards.
+The eyes are black, and the legs and feet are red with black claws.
+Male and female choughs look similar.

-Juvenile choughs are duller than adults with an orange bill and pink legs and feet.
+Juvenile choughs are duller than adults with an orange bill and pink or grey legs and feet.

 Choughs eat insects and larvae including caterpillars, grasshoppers, spiders and worms.
 They will also eat berries in winter.